lemlac/mulem/docs/reference.md

 Result types
 - `lhs !` = returns the ok result if it's not an exception, otherwise propagate to the nearest `try` keyword (see `try` block)

 Some operators also allow an equal sign after it to set a variable based on its previous value.
-Left-hand side must be a defined variable.
+The left-hand side must be a defined variable.
+If it's immutable, then this is the same as shadowing it.
+If it's mutable, then the value is mutated.

 - `lhs += rhs` -> `lhs = lhs + rhs` = increment
 - `lhs -= rhs` -> `lhs = lhs - rhs` = decrement